DHBW-FN-TIT20/verteilte-systeme-bbps/README.md

 DEBUG | --debug | enable logging debug information

 # Technologies
-- C++ (Server and Client)
+## Client and Server (C++)
+### JsonCpp
-    - JsonCpp: working with JSON structures
+[JsonCpp](https://github.com/open-source-parsers/jsoncpp) is used to work with JSON structures in C++.
-    - spdlog: simple logging
-- Python (User Tests)
+This library is used to parse the request and response bodies for the communication between client and server.

+### spdlog
+[Spdlog](https://github.com/gabime/spdlog) is a lightweight logging library for C++.
+This library is used to log all user information and errors to the console.
+Furthermore, with the help of the `--debug` argument, debug information can be displayed.

+## User Tests (Python)

-# Description of System Architecture
+# Description of System Architecture TODO:
 - Description
 - Reason
 # Interface Description